 ©2000, 2003 @149st Do not republish without permission.

-Where and when did you start (on trains)?
+Where and what year did you start ?

 What borough are you originally from?

 How did you get your name?